By Terry Corbell

 The Biz Coach

-The Link – Local TV Journalism, Bad Government Policy and Poor Economy
+The Link – Local TV Journalism, Bad Government Policy, Wall Street Banks and Poor Economy

-Do you ever wonder why the economic climate is unhealthy?
-Why so many Americans are unemployed or under-employed?
-Or why government policies aren’t conducive to economic growth and the creation of jobs?
+Do you ever wonder why the economic climate is still questionable?
+Why the unemployment rate is dubious and why the average American workweek is only 34.6 hours?
+Or why government policies aren’t conducive to economic growth and the creation of family-wage jobs?

 In essence, the culprits are government, business greed and inadequate coverage from local broadcast journalism.

 Government is culpable because of its political theatrics – failure to set realistic priorities and implementation of unnecessary programs – an immature approach to budgeting.

 “Unemployment hit 10 percent in October 2009, and the recent recovery has added 11.4 million jobs – an increase of 8.8 percent of the total employed at the bottom of the recession,” says Peter Morici, Ph.d., a widely quoted economist (see his economic analyses here).

 “Prior to the financial crisis, unemployment last pierced 10 percent during the Reagan presidency,” he adds.
 “Then GDP proceeded to grow 4.7 percent annually and employment increased by 17.4 percent over the period comparable to the current recovery.”

 Business greed led to the financial-sector collapse.
 That includes the behavior of Wall Street, disingenuous mortgage underwriting, the abrupt terminations of credit lines to businesses, and the predatory practices of credit card companies charging huge interest rates and fees for to small businesses and consumers for bogus reasons.